rudrateja04/aws-devops-projects/Project-02-EC2-EBS-Persistence/README.md

-# 📦 Project 02: EC2 + EBS Persistence & Snapshot
+# Project 02: EC2 with EBS Persistence

-## 📌 Project Overview
+## About This Project
-This project demonstrates how to attach an Amazon EBS volume to an EC2 instance, mount it on the operating system, verify data persistence after a reboot, and create an EBS snapshot for backup and recovery.
+In this project, I worked with Amazon EC2 and Amazon EBS to understand how persistent storage works in AWS.

-The objective is to understand **persistent storage, data durability, and backup mechanisms** in AWS.
+I attached an additional EBS volume to an EC2 instance, mounted it, stored data on it, rebooted the instance, and verified that the data was still available.
+I also created an EBS snapshot as a backup.

 ---

-## 🛠️ AWS Services Used
+## AWS Services Used
 - Amazon EC2
 - Amazon EBS
 - EBS Snapshots